llwyd1/alx-low_level_programming/0x18-dynamic_libraries/README.md

 ***This directory contains files for 0x18-dynamic_libraries project ***

-File libdynamic.so - is a dymamic library
+File libdynamic.so, liball.so - are a dymamic library <br>